Alasdair mac Mhaighstir Alasdair: Later life

-The Bard responded to his eviction at Father Harrison's urging by reviling Eignaig in satirical poetry.
+Soon after the publication of his poem, the Captain of Clanranald's estate Factor evicted Alasdair and his family from Eigneig.
+The main reason for this was that William Harrison, the local Roman Catholic priest, had objected to Alasdair's composition of erotic poetry.
+Alasdair responded to his eviction at Harrison's urging by reviling Eignaig in satirical poetry.
 He moved again to Inverie (Inbhir Aoidh) in Knoydart (Cnòideart), to Morar (Mòrar).
-While in Morar, the Bard composed a poem in praise of both the place and of Bishop Hugh MacDonald, the priests, and students at the clandestine minor seminary in nearby Buorblach, who were less critical of his poetry and politics than Father Harrison had been.
+While in Morar, Alasdair composed a poem in praise of both the place and of Bishop Hugh MacDonald, the priests, and students at the illegal Buorblach seminary, who were less critical of his poetry and politics than Harrison had been.

-According to Alan Riach, the Bard is believed to have composed his poem The Birlinn of Clanranald, which is about the troubled voyage of a Highland War Galley from the ghost town of Loch Eynort in South Uist to Carrickfergus and which remained unpublished until after his death, during the 1750s.
+He is believed to have composed his poem Birlinn Chlann Raghnaill, which is about the troubled voyage of a Highland War Galley from the ghost town of Loch Eynort in South Uist across the Irish Sea to Carrickfergus, in what is now Northern Ireland, and which remained unpublished until after his death, during the 1750s.
+According to Derick S. Thomson, however, "His major poem, Birlinn Chlann Raghnaill (The Galley of Clan Ranald) is... a striking tour de force of dramatic description, precisely constructed but accommodating elements of the fantastic and with echoes of the 'runs' from the saga Cath Fionntràgha, a version of which is in the poets own hand (Nat.
+Lib.
+MS 72.2.11)."
 Although Gaelic poetry was once assumed to be isolated from the literature of other languages, Alan Riach argues, "With Duncan Ban MacIntyre, you have someone who is illiterate but fluent in Gaelic, and composes his poetry to be sung, to be performed, as music; with Alasdair mac Mhaighstir Alasdair and The Birlinn of Clanranald you have an extremely sophisticated poet who reads fluently in a number of languages.
-So he’s familiar with Homer and Virgil and the great epics of classical literature.
-He’s familiar with poetry being written in English at the time.
-He’s familiar with poetry written in Scots.
+So he's familiar with Homer and Virgil and the great epics of classical literature.
+He's familiar with poetry being written in English at the time.
+He's familiar with poetry written in Scots.
 His own writing in Gaelic is part of that continuum, part of that context."

 The Captain and Chief of Clanranald then granted him land at Camas an t-Salainn and then Sandaig in Arisaig.
 He frequently travelled to North Uist, where he had a close friend in Iain Mac Fhearchair (John MacCodrum), the famed bard to Sir James MacDonald of Sleat.